NikiforovAll/nikiforovall.github.io/_posts/2021-03-14-coding-story.md

 Here is a list of principle that I quite valuable after writing my first story:

 * Keep git commit history clean and write concise commits
-* Every commit should compile and pass unit tests built without errors
+* Every commit should compile and pass unit tests
 * Do not try to be perfect, focus on the goal of a coding story
 * Do not hurry to write a coding story from the first try.
 It is better to figure out how the end solution will look like.
 Consider writing a coding story at the very end.
-* Try to follow common coding story structure and code formatting guidelines.
+* Try to follow common project structure and code formatting guidelines.
 Examples can be found at <https://gitlab.com/codingstories>.

 ## Writing *your* first coding story